-The third day will be devoted to making linkages between the critical framework we have elaborated during the first two days and the possibilities of film and cinema as a practice of decolonial dialectic and critique.
+The third day will be devoted to making linkages between the critical framework we have elaborated during the first two days and the possibilities of film and cinema as a practice of radical democratic and/or decolonial dialectic and critique.
 Dr. Jacob von Heland, Chief Editor of Crosscuts, will join Dr. Henrik Ernstson to frame the seminar.
-We will watch a film together and pair this with discussions and impressions from Crosscuts.
-In particular we will focus on the work of postcolonial filmmaker and writer Trinh T. Minh-ha who is giving a keynote address at Crosscuts.
-We will go to Filmhuset in Stockholm where a retrospective of her films are given between November 24-29 and watch one of her films (free admission).
-In the seminar we will link the experience of watching the film with the chosen texts to elaborate how film and text relate to each other as critical practice.
-Jacob and Henrik will also draw upon their experiences of developing a film-based critical practice in the environmental humanities (including their cinematic ethnography “One Table Two Elephants” (84 minutes, 2018, CPH-DOX) and upcoming “Provincializing Malfeasance”) and efforts of developing a peer-review publication format for film-based research, the Annals of Crosscuts.
-While it is not necessary to attend Crosscuts, we recommend that you take the opportunity, which includes keynotes by Trinh T. Minh-ha and Saskia Sassen, and the film “Badiou” by the Kalyan brothers.
-As a participant you will have free admission to Crosscuts.
+In particular we will focus on the work of postcolonial filmmaker and writer Trinh T. Minh-ha and join her Masterclass (on Sunday 24 November free of charge) at Crosscuts and watch two of her films in the cinema theatre (free of charge) plus one more film.
+In the seminar we will link the experience of watching the films with the chosen texts to elaborate how film and text relate to each other as critical practice.
+Jacob and Henrik will also draw upon their experiences of developing a film-based critical practice in the environmental humanities including their cinematic ethnography “One Table Two Elephants” (84 minutes, 2018, CPH-DOX) on knowledge politics in postcolonial cities filmed in Cape Town, the upcoming “Provincializing Malfeasance” on property filmed in eThekwini/Durban, and efforts of developing a peer-review publication format for film-based research.
+We strongly recommend that you also take the opportunity to participate in other activities at Crosscuts, including a film with keynote by Saskia Sassen, the film “Badiou” by the Kalyan brothers, and in particular The Annals of Crosscuts, a peer-review film format, to provide support and discuss film-makers who are also researchers.
+As a seminar participant you will have free admission to Crosscuts.

 Across the three days, we hope to create a space for reflection and discussion on how differences produced and constitutive of capitalism feed off each other to produce forms of oppression.
 We do this to help historicize a mode of production, demarcate beginnings, imagine ruptures and emancipatory imaginaries.
 The space will be a chance to rethink foundational aspects of your research, studies and projects.